golightstream/lightstream-prism-dns/plugin/autopath/README.md

 ## Known Issues

+In Kubernetes, *autopath* can derive the wrong namespace of a client Pod (and therefore wrong search path) in the following case.
+To properly build the search path of a client *autopath* needs to know the namespace of the a Pod making a DNS request.
+To do this, it relies on the *kubernetes* plugin's Pod cache to resolve the client's IP address to a Pod.
+The Pod cache is maintained by an API watch on Pods.
+When Pod IP assignments change, the Kubernetes API notifies CoreDNS via the API watch.
+However, that notification is not instantaneous.
+In the case that a Pod is deleted, and it's IP is immediately provisioned to a Pod in another namespace, and that new Pod make a DNS lookup *before* the API watch can notify CoreDNS of the change, *autopath* will resolve the IP to the previous Pod's namespace.

-In Kubernetes, *autopath* is not compatible with pods running from Windows nodes.
+In Kubernetes, *autopath* is not compatible with Pods running from Windows nodes.

 If the server side search ultimately results in a negative answer (e.g. `NXDOMAIN`), then the client will fruitlessly search all paths manually, thus negating the *autopath* optimization.